Birding Cádiz Province

-Cádiz is home to two of Spain’s iconic birding sites – the Strait of Gibraltar and Doñana – a migration bottleneck and a wetland wilderness.
-Admittedly, not all of Doñana sits in the province, but some of it does, and with low-cost flights to Seville, Jerez, and Malaga, this chunk of Europe is a realistic destination for a few days birding.
+Birdwatching in Cádiz offers two of Spain’s iconic birding sites – the Strait of Gibraltar and Doñana – a migration bottleneck and a wetland wilderness.
+Admittedly, not all of Doñana sits in the province, but some of it does, and with low-cost flights to Seville, Jerez, and Malaga, this chunk of Europe is a realistic destination for a few days birdwatching in Cadiz.
 I visited during the first week of October, staying for four nights in four locations with the birding focused on three areas – the Strait, La Janda, and southern Doñana.
 Here’s a taste of what these areas offer.

 Around The Strait